joechiu/restfuld/README.md

 Please refer to the comments in restful.conf for more details<br>

 # TODO<br>
-Currently Perl restful daemon supports text and JSON format requests and responses though it also supports simple XML action.
-The following improvements are expected to be done if time permitted. <br>
+Currently Perl restful daemon supports text and JSON format requests and responses well though it also supports simple XML action.
+The following improvements would be expected to be done if time permitted. <br>

 1. webservice functions for SOAP requests<br>